Trishmcc/Fundamentals-of-Data-Analytics/README.md

 The number behind the character, in this example 113, is called the code point.
 Binary representation of the code point 113 is 01110001 [7]

-UTF 8 represents code points/integers in binary
+UTF 8 represents code points/integers in binary.
 Hexamals turn into binary easily.

 ## Dashes